diannejardinez/sql-alchemy-challenge/README.md

 	- Returning a JSON list of stations from the dataset

 - `/api/v1.0/tobs` route:
-	- Returning a JSON list of temperature observations(TOBS) for the previous year of the most active station last year(Date range: 2015-08-24 to 2016-08-23 for active station USC00519397 located in Waikiki, HI)
+	- Returning a JSON list of temperature observations(TOBS) for the previous year of the most active station last year(Date range: DATE to DATE for active station STATION located in LOCATION)

 - `/api/v1.0/<start>` route:
 	- User is able to specify a date and is returned a JSON list of the minimum temperature, the average temperature, and the max temperature for that specific date